-KAMPALA - Nothing had warned 28 year-old Hellen Nandudu and her seven-year- old son, Andrew Mafabi, about fate that lurked over them on the morning of May 26, in Bugirinyanya, Bulambuli district.
+Nothing had warned Hellen Nandudu 28, and her seven-year old son Andrew Mafabi, about fate that lurked over them on the morning of May 26, 2018, in Bugirinyanya, in Bulambuli district.

 It had rained heavily the previous night, rendering the ground considerably wet.
-Both mother and son, each with a hoe, were heading to their family garden.
+Both mother and son, each with a hoe, were heading to the family garden.

-Residents say in the twinkling of an eye, little Mafabi who was in the lead, let out a brief loud scream and in a matter of seconds he had tripped on the ground.
+Residents say in the twinkling of an eye, little Mafabi who had been in the lead, let out a brief loud scream, and in a matter of seconds he had tripped on the ground.

-A startled Nandudu who was a few yards behind frantically threw away the hoe in her hand and dashed forward, to find out what had happened to her son, only to be electrocuted the moment her hands touched his lifeless body.
+A startled Nandudu who was a few yards behind frantically threw away the hoe in her hand and dashed forward, to investigate what had happened to her son, only to be electrocuted the moment her hands touched his lifeless body.

 Participants in the meeting included, Regional Police Commanders (RPC), Regional Police Officers in Charge of Crime, District Police Commanders (DPC), Resident State Attorneys, Chief Magistrates, District Internal Security Organisations and police detectives drawn from the Elgon, Bukedi, Sebei and East Kyoga sub-regions.